unbit/uwsgi-docs/Caching.rst

 The Cache sweeper thread
 ************************

-When at least one cache is configured and the master is enabled a thread named "the cache sweeper" is started.
+When at least one cache is configured without ``purge_lru`` and the master is enabled a thread named "the cache sweeper" is started.
 Its main purpose is deleting expired keys from the cache.
 So, if you want auto-expiring you need to enable the master.

 Web caching